jowussler/docs/content/en/docs/Workstation/workstation.md

    - Paste the token into the input field in the Workstation Agent to complete the registration.

 4. **Test Device Communication**:
-   - Use the Local Device Testing page in the Workstation Management to verify that devices are available and reachable.  <span style="color:red;">[Maybe mention known issues here? or a link]</span>
+   - Use the Local Device Testing page in the Workstation Management to verify that devices are available and reachable.
    - Connect to a device and test communication by sending or viewing received data.

 ---